-- Lift up your floorboards and measure the spaces between your floor joists, add a a couple of centimeters to your measurement so that the rockwool will fit snug.
+- Lift up your floorboards and measure the spaces between your floor joists, add a couple of centimetres to your measurement so that the Rockwool will fit snug.

-- Then using the insulation saw (a knife or scissors may also work too providing they are sharp enough) cut your rockwool to fit the gap.
+- Then using the insulation saw (a knife or scissors may also work to providing they are sharp enough) cut your Rockwool to fit the gap.

-- Fit the rockwool into place.
+- Fit the Rockwool into place.
 Simply push it in so it sits, between the joists and on top of the subfloor or ceiling panel below.
-It does not require gluing in.
+It does not require glueing in.

 - Once you have done this you can replace the floorboards and you should notice a reduction in noise.

 To get the most out of your soundproofing project you should consider turning your floor into a floating floor to get the most effective result.
 Acoustic insulation can also be used for soundproofing a cavity wall using the same method.